toknapp/js-api-clients/packages/clientele-api/README.md

 };
 ```

-### Response objects
+## Response objects

 The response objects are designed around users, wallets, transactions and assets.
-If you retrieve more than one object (for example: `tenancy.users.list()`) an array of those objects will be returned.
+If you retrieve more than one object (for example: `clientele.wallets.list()`) an array of those objects will be returned.

-#### Wallet object
+### Wallet object

 The wallet response object has the following properties: